Why save seeds?

 Like a traditional library, a seed library lends seeds to its patrons free of charge, but with a goal to create greener spaces, encourage people to grow their own food, and promote local seed diversity.
 Thanks to a generous donation by West Coast Seeds, we are able to launch a seed library to serve our community.

-The seed library is stocked annually in March.
-Check back for more specific details, or visit the
+The seed library is stocked annually in late March.
+Check back for more specific details, or visit theseed library on the main floor of the library.

 How does it work: